syntasso/workshop/installing-a-promise/README.md

 ### Part 1: Install a Jenkins Promise

-For the purpose of this walkthrough let's install the provided Jenkins-as-a-service Kratix Promise.
+For the purpose of this tutorial let's install the provided Jenkins-as-a-service Kratix Promise.

 ```
 kubectl config use-context kind-platform